serkanyazicioglu/Nhea/README.md

 );
 ```

 For DB publishing you have to provide a sql connection string.
-In order to use SQL first you have to create Nhea's <a href=https://github.com/serkanyazicioglu/Nhea/blob/master/SQL/nhea_Log.sql>log table</a>.
+In order to use SQL first you have to create the <a href=https://github.com/serkanyazicioglu/Nhea/blob/master/SQL/nhea_Log.sql>log table</a>.
 Execute the nhea_Log.sql which creates the schema of the table.

 ```
 services.AddLogging(configure => configure.AddNheaLogger(nhea =>